US, EU settle dispute over tariffs on steel, aluminum | DW | 30.10.2021

 While US officials did not say how much steel would be imported from the EU, sources told Reuters news agency that annual volumes above 3.3 million tons would be subject to tariffs.

-The new agreement means that the EU will tax US whiskey and other products at 25% of its import cost instead of the 50% which was originally intended.
+The new agreement means that the EU will tax US whiskey and other products at 25% of its import cost instead of the 50% which was originally planned.

 Trump introduced the special tariffs on EU steel and aluminum in 2018 under Article 232 of the US Constitition, claiming the foreign products were a threat to national security.

-European steel and aliminum producers suffered from the Washington-imposed tariffs, while tripling the cost of steel in the US over the last year to over $1,900 (€1,643).
+European steel and aluminum producers suffered from the Washington-imposed tariffs, while tripling the cost of steel in the US over the past year to over $1,900 (€1,643).

+The EU saw it as a move to protect the US economy from unwanted competition and took the case to the World Trade Organization.
+The case has now been withdrawn.

-The EU retalliated by imposing tariffs on US products which were set to increase before the end of the year, Raimundo explained.
+The European Commission retalliated by imposing tariffs on US products which were set to increase before the end of the year, Raimundo explained.
 This latest agreement averted this rise.

 The two sides had established a December deadline to avoid the tax hikes.